darshan-hpc/polaris-log-collection-scripts-cug25/log-collection-analysis/case-study-2/README.md

 `python -m darshan summary 1977553-17460120447186390966.darshan`

+The analysis in the paper related to extensive re-reading of application data can be reproduced manually, using a combination of the PyDarshan `file_stats` tool and `darshan-parser`.

+The following command indicates the most read-intensive files accessed using STDIO:

+`python -m darshan file_stats --module=STDIO 1977553-17460120447186390966.darshan`

+It identifies 8 per rank files that each account for over 66 TiB of read data.
+Choosing one of the files (e.g., /lus/grand/3073605787) and analyzing it with `darshan-parser` gives detailed counters captured by Darshan:

+`darshan-parser ./1977553-17460120447186390966.darshan | grep /lus/grand/3073605787`

+In particular, `STDIO_BYTES_WRITTEN`, `STDIO_BYTES_READ`, `STDIO_MAX_BYTE_WRITTEN`, and `STDIO_MAX_BYTE_READ` help support the analysis from the case study in the paper.

 **analyze-intensive-user.py**

 This script summarizes aggregate STDIO statistics, as well as contributions by this particular intensive user.
 This data is used in Table 3.